-Whether you are just starting to take insurance at your private practice or are interested in learning more, today we’re going to cover a basic overview for two very important insurance forms – Superbills and CMS 1500s.
+Whether you are just starting to take insurance at your private practice, or are interested in learning more, you may have questions on two very important insurance forms–superbills and CMS 1500s.

 What are they?